speedyleion/win-git-status/README.md

 > the status on this will most likely be slow as I spin up on all the nuances
 > of Rust.

-Currently ``win-git-status.exe`` will produce the debug output of comparing a repo's index to it's working tree.
+Currently ``win-git-status.exe`` will produce a message similar to ``git status``
 Note: The repo directory needs to be specified, and it can be anywhere.

 For example one could do:

     win-git-status.exe .

-This would show files and or directories that are modified or "new".

-This currently doesn't handle significant features like; ignore files, the actual commit tree, or submodules
+This currently doesn't handle significant features like:
+ - ignore files,
+ - merge states
+ - rebase states
+ - cherry-pick states
+ - bisect state
+ - submodules, (these are partially implemented, but won't notice commit changes)

 ### Performance
-Initial timings, on this repo look promising, but ``win-git-status`` probably isn't doing as much:
+For repos without submodules ``win-git-status`` currently does not perform as well as ``git status``.

+Running on this repo:
-- 0.097s for ``git status``
+- 0.049s for ``git status``
-- 0.062s for ``win-git-status.exe .``
+- 0.102s for ``win-git-status.exe .``

+For repos with submodules ``win-git-status.exe`` can be up to 6-7x faster at times.
+For one proprietary repo:
+- 1.8s for ``git status``
+- 0.3s for ``win-git-status.exe``

+For another proprietary repo:
+- 5.9s for ``git status``
+- 0.8s for ``win-git-status.exe``